ANNarchy/ANNarchy/docs/manual/Connector.rst

 Self-connections are avoided by default (parameter ``allow_self_connections``).

-The two populations must ave the same number of dimensions, but the number of neurons can vary as the positions of each neuron are normalized in :math:`[0, 1]^d`:
+The two populations must have the same number of dimensions, but the number of neurons can vary as the positions of each neuron are normalized in :math:`[0, 1]^d`:

 .. code-block:: python